Team-ZDF/aerialist/README.md

 # Usage
 Requirements:
 * Node.js
-* Grunt

 To run Aerialist:

 1. Clone the repository locally
 1. Clone `node-zdf` locally (for the moment, Aerialist uses the local version.
 This will be a dependency in the future)
 1. Run `npm install` from the root directory to pull dependencies
-1. Run `grunt` from the root directory to start the application
+1. Run `npm start` from the root directory to start the application

 The application will first prompt for a ZDF file to open.
 Next, it will begin opening the file and **attempting** to display its contents.
 The display is still a work in progress.